sarahseewhy/value_technical_test/my_notes.md

 // With this in mind, test 2 asks that when Value({max: 1, value: Math.random()}), it (Value with that specific argument) does not equal void 0 (or undefined)
 // Therefore if I set the Object.defineProperty value to options !== undefined, this test should pass.

-**REFLECTION**
+***REFLECTION***

-Enjoyed: I found the challenge of the task to be the most enjoyable and the emphasis on recording my thought process.
+__Enjoyed__: I found the challenge of the task and the emphasis on recording my thought process to be the most enjoyable.
 Javascript is not my first language and I learned so much completing this technical test.
 I also realize how much there is to learn!
-Even though I only got a few tests to pass, the learning in between was completely worth it.
+Even though I only got a few tests to pass, the learning in between was completely worth it -- I now want to spend the next few weeks just immersing myself in Javascript.

-Helpful:

-Next time:
+__Helpful__: The task felt daunting at first, but the approach I learned at Makers to break down problems into smaller, mangeable parts really helped.
+When I got stuck it was easier to research specific aspects of smaller problems than try to find answers to broader questions.
+The MDN Javascript documentation was an incredible resource and I could easily spend another few days (weeks? years?) just reading that.
+I also found the npm testing suite documentation to be helpful in deciphering test expectations.
+As I was reaching the end of the time I had allotted on Exercise 2, going back and seeing if the end behavior of Value() could reveal anything about the inner functionality helped me understand aspects of JS that I hadn't realized.

+__Next time__: If this hadn't been a technical test I would've paired with someone whose knowledge of Javascript is more advanced than mine.
+There were a couple of moments when I was trying to figure out the MDN documentation or certain aspects of Object.defineProperty (getter/setters!) or the role of functions where a deeper understanding of Javascript would've been helpful.
+I know more about JS now than I did before, but this exercise really tested the basic knowledge I have and sometimes felt beyond what I am currently capable of.
+However, the fact that it was so challenging made me want to work harder and try different things and I look forward to when I've learned enough to complete the test.

+It would be great to sit down with someone who knows JS in more detail than I do and walk through the problem to get a sense of how they would approach andy why.